-When you look around at Landscapes, Gardens, People, Buildings, Animals, and so on, colours may be rich and vibrant, but not shiny Gloss.
-Matt paper is superb for images that have a wide dynamic range of contrast and colour and presents you with an artistic finish.
+When you look around at Landscapes, Gardens, Buildings, Animals, and so on, colours may be rich and vibrant, but not Gloss.
+Matt paper is superb for photo's that have a wide dynamic range of contrast and colour and presents you with an artistic style.

 Images versus Prints - When you view an image on a back-lit screen, the luminance level is the same for every shot.
-In comparison a print can be Gloss down to a non-reflective Matt finish with varying textures.
-The photo will be improved by selecting the correct grade of paper.
+In comparison a print can be Gloss or a non-reflective finish with varying textures.
+The photo will be improved by selecting the correct paper.

-One that is good enough to be placed in a magazine, or a photograph that people are prepared to buy.
+One that is magazine quality, or one people are prepared to buy.